Learn About Adenosine Deaminase Deficiency

 What are the causes of Adenosine Deaminase Deficiency?

-Adenosine deaminase deficiency is caused by mutations in the ADA gene.
+Adenosine deaminase deficiency is caused by variants (also called mutations) in the ADA gene.
 This gene provides instructions for producing the enzyme adenosine deaminase.
-This enzyme is found throughout the body but is most active in specialized white blood cells called lymphocytes.
-These cells protect the body against potentially harmful invaders, such as bacteria and viruses, by making immune proteins called antibodies or by directly attacking infected cells.
-Lymphocytes are produced in specialized lymphoid tissues including the thymus, which is a gland located behind the breastbone, and lymph nodes, which are found throughout the body.
-Lymphocytes in the blood and in lymphoid tissues make up the immune system.
+This enzyme is found throughout the body but is most active in lymphocytes.
+These cells protect the body against foreign invaders, such as bacteria and viruses.
+Lymphocytes are produced in specialized lymphoid tissues throughout the body, including in a gland located behind the breastbone called the thymus and in the lymph nodes.

 How prevalent is Adenosine Deaminase Deficiency?

-Adenosine deaminase deficiency is very rare and is estimated to occur in approximately 1 in 200,000 to 1,000,000 newborns worldwide.
-This disorder is responsible for approximately 15 percent of SCID cases.
+Adenosine deaminase deficiency is very rare.
+It is estimated to occur in approximately 1 in 500,000 newborns worldwide.
+Approximately 15 percent of people with SCID have ADA deficiency.

 Is Adenosine Deaminase Deficiency an inherited disorder?